JeminInformationTechnology/JHSON/README.md

 Technology.

-JHSON  is  used  as   a  Restful  webservice    with  JAVA,  JDollar, .Net,etc .
+JHSON  is  used  as   a  Restful  webservice   with  JDollar.

 So  it  is  platform   independant  technology  and   interactive   technology   of